top of page

 Heating System Yearly Maintenance/Service

-Your heating system has been dormant for months, so it's essential to have it serviced before you need it.
-Schedule an annual inspection and maintenance service for your furnace, heat pump, or boiler.
-This includes changing filters, lubricating moving parts, and ensuring proper airflow, all of which will increase efficiency and reduce the risk of breakdowns.
+Your heating system has been dormant for months, so it's essential to have it serviced before you start using it.
+It is a smart decision to schedule an annual inspection and maintenance service for your furnace, heat pump, or boiler.
+Yearly service keeps your heating system running safely, smoothly and efficiently by cleaning components, checking for safety risks, and ensuring reliable performance during cold months ahead.

 Winterize Your Lawn Mower and Battery

 Preparing your outdoor equipment for winter is often overlooked but can extend their lifespan.
-Add a fuel stabilizer to your lawnmower's gasoline and run it for a few minutes to distribute the stabilizer throughout the engine.
-Put your lawnmower's battery on a trickle charger and store it indoors to prevent freezing.
-This ensures your equipment will be ready to go next spring.
+Adding fuel stabilizer to your lawnmower's gasoline to prevent the gasoline from degrading.
+Put your riding lawnmower's battery on a trickle charger and store it indoors to prevent freezing.
+These small step can help ensure your equipment will be ready to go next spring.

 Prepare Your Snow Blower

-If you live in an area with heavy snowfall, a well-maintained snow blower is a winter essential.
-Change the oil, inspect the spark plug, replace worn belts, and lubricate moving parts.
-Test your snow blower to ensure it's in working order before the first snowfall, preventing last-minute frustrations.
+We live in Springfield MA and as you know a well maintained snow blower is essential.
+Prepare your snow blower by checking/changing the oil, inspect the spark plug, replace any worn belts, and lubricate moving parts.
+This time of year, before the snow comes, test your snow blower to ensure it's in working order to prevent last-minute frustrations.

 Change Batteries in Smoke Detectors

-Safety should always be a priority.
-Fall is an excellent time to replace the batteries in your smoke detectors and carbon monoxide detectors.
-Test each unit to ensure they're functioning correctly.
-Consider upgrading to smart smoke detectors for added convenience and safety.
+The Spring and Fall are excellent times to replace the batteries in your smoke detectors and carbon monoxide detectors if they are not hard wired.
+Be sure to test each unit to confirm operation and consider upgrading to smart smoke detectors for added convenience and safety.

-Don't forget about your lawn irrigation system.
-Properly winterizing it prevents pipes from freezing and bursting.
-Turn off the water supply to the system, drain any remaining water, and insulate exposed pipes.
+Winterizing your irrigation system it prevents pipes from freezing and bursting.
+Turn off the water supply to the systems and drain any remaining water pipes throughout the system.
+Many companys offer this service around October; this is the preferred method.
 If you're unsure about the process, consult a professional to avoid costly repairs in the spring.

 Turn Off Your Outside Faucets